A General Model of Structured Cell Kinetics: Abstract

 \section{Abstract}

 We present a modelling framework for the dynamics of cells structured by the concentration of a micromolecule they contain.
-We derive general equations for the evolution of the cell population and of the extra-cellular concentration of the molecule and apply this approach to models of silicosis and quorum sensing in Gram-negative bacteria.\\
+We derive general equations for the evolution of the cell population and of the extra-cellular concentration of the molecule and apply this approach to models of silicosis, quorum sensing in Gram-negative bacteria and magnetic ion exchange.\\